-ThingMagic supplies one antenna that can read tags from 3 meters away with most of the provided tags.
-The antenna is monstatic.
-Use the following procedure to connect the antenna to the Dev Kit.
+JADAK supplies one antenna that can read tags from 3 meters away with most of the provided tags.
+The antenna is monostatic.
+Use the following procedure to connect the antenna to the Development Kit.

 - 1. Connect one end of the coax cable to the antenna. - 2.
-Connect the other end of the cable to the antenna port 1 connector on the Dev Kit.
+Connect the other end of the cable to the antenna port 1 connector on the Development Kit.

-Powering up and Connecting to a PC
+Powering Up and Connecting to a PC

-After connecting the antenna you can power up the Dev Kit and establish a host connection.
+After connecting the antenna you can power up the Development (Dev) Kit and establish a host connection.

-1. Connect the USB cable (use only the black connector) from a PC to the developer's kit.
-There are two Dev Kit USB Interface options.
-Use the interface that is labeled

-"USB/RS232".
-The one labeled "USB" is not supported by the ThingMagic Nano module.

-- 2. Plug the power supply into the Dev Kit's DC power input connector. - 3.
+- 1. Connect the USB cable (use only the black connector) from a PC to the developer's kit.
+There are two Development Kit USB Interfaces options.
+Use the interface that is labeled "USB/RS232."
+The one labeled "USB" is not supported by ThingMagic Nano module. - 2.
+Plug the power supply into the Development Kit's DC power input connector. - 3.
 The LED next to the DC input jack, labeled DS1, should light up.
-If it doesn't light up check jumper J17 to make sure the jumper is connecting pins 2 and 3 - 4.
-Follow the steps based on the Dev Kit USB Interface used and make note of the COM port or /dev device file, as appropriate for your operating system the USB interface is assigned. - 5.
+If it doesn't light up check jumper J17 to make sure the jumper is connecting pins 2 and 3. - 4.
+Follow the steps based on the Development Kit USB Interfaces used and make note of the COM port or /dev device file, as appropriate for your operating system the USB interface is assigned. - 5.
 To start reading tags start the Demo Application (Universal Reader Assistant).

 While the module is powered up, do not touch components.
-Doing so may be damage the dev kit and ThingMagic Nano module.
+Doing so may damage the Dev Kit and ThingMagic Nano module.

-Dev Kit USB Interface
+Development Kit USB Interfaces